vvoznesensky/tmfalloc/README.md

  * Some documentation and API clearing.
  * In particular, `unsafe` function `Holder::open` replaces `Holder::new` and
    formally breaks backward compatibility, but improves correctness and sanity.
- * Fixed 1.77 std::collections::btree\_map::Cursor API backward incompatibility
+ * Fixed Rust 1.77 `std::collections::btree\_map::Cursor` API backward
-   issue, minimal Rust version increased to 1.77.
+   compatibility drop.
+Minimal Rust version increased to 1.77.
  * `Holder` now has `Send` trait.
  * New doctest for multi-process concurrent read and exclusive write access.